Greased Lightning

 Coach Linda is currently working toward certification as a Corrective Exercise Specialist with the National Association of Sports Medicine.
 This professional expertise in human movement includes assessments to better identify compensations due to strengths, weaknesses and imbalances.
 Young pitchers will benefit from individualized corrective programs designed to promote optimal health and performance in the circle.

 Coach Lensch is a Level 1 ‘Motor Preferences for Sports Professionals’ Specialist through the renowned Volodalen® training organization and research laboratory for movement, dedicated to Natural Motor Preferences®.
 Headquartered in Switzerland, the Volodalen® team is comprised of researchers, engineers, trainers, health and sport professionals who have studied over 27,000 individuals and published more than 30 scientific papers.
 Linda was additionally certified at the University of Maryland in Level One Baseball through Motor Preference Experts LLC, their North American representative.
-Along with a growing number of other professional and college coaches in attendance from as far away as Italy, she understands that this revolutionary approach is a game changer for identifying unique, unconscious patterns of movement, and then relying on accurate assessments to design training that is necessarily specific to each athlete.
+Along with a growing number of other professional and college coaches in attendance from as far away as Italy, she understands that this revolutionary approach is a gamechanger for identifying unique, unconscious patterns of movement, and then relying on accurate assessments to design training that is necessarily specific to each athlete.
+She has attended subsequent Rhode Island, Indiana and New York City training sessions.

 • National Fastpitch Coaches Association-Endorsed Pitching Coach